pkimpel/retro-1620/software/plotter/README.txt

 Prentice-Hall, Inc., Englewood Cliffs, NY, 1965, LCCN 65-17860, pp. 139-141.

-Plot-Demo-1.card, Plot-Demo-2.card, Char-Demo-1.card, and Point-
+Plot-Demo-1.card, Plot-Demo-2.card, Plot-Timing-Study-1.card, Char-
-Demo-1.card now all compile to disk and execute from the compiled file.
+Demo-1.card, and Point-Demo-1.card all compile to disk and execute from the compiled file.
 You can extract the last three cards from each of those decks as standalone jobs to run the demos without having to compile them each time.
-Each of the demos also now positions the pen automatically during its initialization.
+Each of the demos also positions the pen automatically during its initialization.

 1620-LM-042-PLOT.sps
     SPS assembly job for the FORTRAN-callable PLOT subroutine.
 Specifies